kubeovn/kube-ovn/docs/static-ip.md

 1. The address **SHOULD** be in the CIDR of the related switch.
 2. The address **SHOULD NOT** conflict with addresses already allocated.
+3. If the address size is larger than replica count, the unused address might be acquired by other Pods.
-3. If the `ip_pool` size is smaller than the replica count, some Pods will not start.
+4. If the `ip_pool` size is smaller than the replica count, some Pods will not start.
-2. Care should be taken for scaling and updates to ensure there are addresses available for new Pods.
+5. Care should be taken for scaling and updates to ensure there are addresses available for new Pods.